Dynamics of Anyon Clusters in Fractional Quantum Hall Fluids: Abstract

 \section{Abstract}

-We investigates the effective interactions between anyons emerging from either model or realistic bare electron-electron (e-e) interactions in Laughlin and Moore-Read fractional quantum Hall (FQH) fluids.
-Instead of being purely repulsive or attractive, such anyons display rich dynamics with interesting experimental consequences.
-Two Laughlin anyons prefer to form bound states with short-range e-e interactions, leading to $2e/3$ bunched quasiholes at low temperatures instead of the $e/3$ quasiholes.
-In non-Abelian Moore-Read FQH phases, two $e/4$ quasiholes can fuse into topologically distinct “1” or “$\psi$” anyons that are no longer degenerate with realistic two-body e-e interactions.
-This suggests the possibility to energetically separate and manipulate the two types of anyons by tuning the bare electron-electron interactions.
-We propose that the recently developed high-resolution STM measurements can be used to probe effective anyon interactions when anyons are clustered together after the tunneling of electrons.
-The local density of states from various bound states of anyon clusters are simulated for both Abelian and non-Abelian systems with (screened) Coulomb interactions.
+In fractional quantum Hall fluids, the quasiparticle excitations are anyons with fractional charges and statistics.
+Effective interactions among the anyons can be induced by either model or realistic electron-electron (e-e) interactions.
+Without losing the generality, we investigate such phenomena for the Laughlin $1/3$ and Moore-Read (MR) non-Abelian phases.
+Anyons display rich internal dynamics in both cases that will lead to interesting experimental consequences.
+In particular, bound states of two Laughlin anyons are preferred under short-range e-e interactions, leading to $2e/3$ -- instead of $e/3$ -- effective charge carriers at low temperatures, which have been seen in several experiments.
+MR phases host two topologically distinct fusion channels: “1” and “$\psi$”.
+The different effective interactions of $e/4$ anyons in the two sectors suggest the vanishing of the degeneracy of fusion channels when the e-e interaction is no longer its model Hamiltonian, in which case different bound states could also appear.
+This indicates the possibility of energetically manipulating the two types of anyons by tuning the bare e-e interactions.
+We point out that the results of recently developed high-resolution STM measurements will be affected by the effective anyon interactions, where anyons are clustered together after the tunneling of electrons.
+The low-lying parts of the local density of states affected by various anyon clusters are simulated for both Abelian and non-Abelian systems with (screened) Coulomb interactions.